arcus/education_modules/data_management_basics/data_management_basics.md

 * Research Institution: Sets internal data management policy and normally provides assistance and some level of monitoring of higher-level regulatory requirements (such as the Federal Common Rule).
 * Data Repository: Curates and provides access to data.
 A data respository typically ensures that data is organized according to repository standards, is submitted according to any required funder timelines, and is disclosed to parties with legitimate reasons to access or reuse the data.
 * User: Uses 3rd party data, and may be responsible for adherence to policies like a Data Use Agreement (DUA) and properly citing data stewards for their data if data is used in a subsequent manuscript or other publication.
 * Funder: Provides the resources to support a research project and sets standards for funds recipients.
-In the case of many biomedical researchers, the funder may be a governmental agency which has the moral obligation to ensure that taxpayer funds are spent wisely, in support of science that uses best practices
+In the case of many biomedical researchers, the funder may be a governmental agency which has the moral obligation to ensure that taxpayer funds are spent wisely, in support of science that uses best practices.
 * Publisher: Disseminates discoveries and maintains the scientific record.
 Increasingly, publishers require data sharing if ethically feasible, as well as other details such as data dictionaries, model and analysis details, and other artifacts of research data management.

 ### Quiz: Stakeholder Responsibilities